Oslo, Norway

 GENERAL LOCATION: Oslo, Norway’s capital, sits on the southern coast, at the head of the Oslofjord.
 Bergen, Norway’s major western seaport, is in the heart of the fjords.

 FOCUS: We immerse ourselves in the music and culture of Norway’s largest cities to provide deep and accurate print, online and multimedia reporting.
-New this year, public relations students will have opportunities for customized instruction and multimedia production in Norway.
+New this year, Criminal Justice / Criminal Law students will have opportunities for customized instruction and multimedia production in Norway.

 COOPERATING UNIVERSITIES: University of Jamestown, University of North Carolina Asheville.